-Global English skills for the 21st Century at a university setting - 13 to 17 years
+Global English skills for the 21st Century at a university setting (Returning in 2022)

 Experience the latest approach to language learning!
 CISS Vancouver operates on the beautiful campus of Capilano University in North Vancouver; an urban location with modern facilities in harmony with its breathtaking natural environment.
 Inspired by the beauty and history of the land, and Vancouver’s reputation as a global city of the future, this programme offers students an innovative approach to language learning by combining dynamic Global English classes with our unique “21st Century Skills” workshop series.